ddrathod121294/ddr_imp_func/README.md

 This is the $V_x$ velocity with masks.
 Mask crops the useful data from the overall image.
+During velocity calculation in Davis if Mask is enabled (geometric mask) then the output velocities will have mask accordingly.
 Mostly PIV frames are not 100% used for velocity measurements.
 Meaning if jet is flowing from center of the image then the corners of the image is rendered useless for velocity measurement.
 Masks helps in neglecting those areas.
 It only considers the area of interest.

 Similarly $V_y$ can be accessed as follows.